smxa/SellAuth-SDK/README.md

 # SellAuth Utils

 Company-built TypeScript library for interacting with the SellAuth API (our digital goods marketplace provider).
-We looked for a solid, ergonomic SellAuth client—couldn't find one—so we wrote it.
+We looked for a solid, ergonomic SellAuth client.
+Couldn't find one; so we wrote it.

 Open sourced under MIT for the greater good of the internet: this is (minus private config) the same code running on https://illegal.wtf/ to manage our storefront + payments.
 Use it, fork it, improve it.